bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 A minimalistic list iterator can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

-Or they can be larger e.g. to allow for either a minimalistic header or a back insert operation.
+Or they can be larger (for advantages elsewhere).

 # Permanent end iterator